Decentralized Cross-Blockchain Asset Transfers: Cross-Blockchain Asset Transfers

-User $u$ then signs and submits \tx{\claim} to some blockchain $b \in B$ invoking the contract~\contract{b}{A} managing $A$ on blockchain $b$~(Step~\ref{protocol:base:txclaim-submit}).
+User $u$ then signs and submits \tx{\claim} to some blockchain $b \in B$ invoking the contract~\contract{b}{A} managing $A$ on blockchain~$b$~(Step~\ref{protocol:base:txclaim-submit}).

-The contract then performs the following steps.
+By invoking the relay contract \contract{relay}{A}, the contract~\contract{b}{A} checks whether \tx{\burn} is included and confirmed in blockchain~\textit{src}~(Step~\ref{protocol:base:txinc-verify}).
+If the relay contract does not confirm the inclusion of \tx{\burn}, the claim request is rejected.
+Otherwise, contract~\contract{b}{A} performs the following steps.
 First, it verifies that $b$ is the intended destination blockchain \textit{dest} (Step~\ref{protocol:base:txclaim-verify1}).
 Second, it is verified that \tx{\burn} has not been used to claim $X$ on $b$ before~(Step~\ref{protocol:base:txclaim-verify2}).
-Third, if both checks are successful, the transaction inclusion verification is carried out.

-As mentioned above, the protocol treats transaction inclusion verifications as a blackbox.
-More precisely, the protocol requires a smart contract on the destination blockchain~\textit{dest} that simply provides an answer to the question whether a certain transaction has been included in the source blockchain~\textit{src} by returning either \emph{true} or \emph{false}.
-We elaborate on approaches that can be used to implement such a contract in \cref{sec:x-chain-communication}.
-The transaction inclusion verification is carried out by passing \tx{\burn} and proof data $\textit{proof}_{\tx{\burn}}$ to the smart contract capable of performing transaction inclusion verifications for blockchain \textit{src}~(Step~\ref{protocol:base:txclaim-verify5}).
-If this smart contract returns true, it means that \tx{\burn} is included and confirmed in \textit{src}.

-After verifying the inclusion of \tx{\burn} in blockchain~\textit{src}, the contract~\contract{b}{A} verifies that the contract that burned $X$ on \textit{src} is a valid contract authorized for managing $A$ on \textit{src}~(Step~\ref{protocol:base:txclaim-verify3}).
+Third, if both checks are successful, contract~\contract{b}{A} verifies that the contract that burned $X$ on \textit{src} is a valid contract authorized for managing $A$ on \textit{src}~(Step~\ref{protocol:base:txclaim-verify3}).
 If this is the case, contract~\contract{b}{A} further checks that \tx{\burn} was successful, i.e., the execution of contract~\contract{src}{A} has been completed without any error, e.g., constraint violations~(Step~\ref{protocol:base:txclaim-verify4}).
 This check covers the case that in some blockchains transactions may be included even if the triggered smart contract execution was not successful.
 While this is the case for blockchains such as Ethereum, other blockchains may not include such transactions at all.